Home Cooking

 1. Beat 1 egg in a bowl with 1 tsp water and 1/2 tsp of cornflour.
 Season.

 2. Heat a frying pan and brush it lightly with oil.
 Add the egg and cook over medium heat until lightly set.
 Cool in the pan for 2min, then carefully slide out onto a clean, flat surface with the uncooked side upwards.
-Set aside to cool Repeat with the remaining eggs to make 5 more omelets.3.
-Mix together the cream cheese, ginger, chives and salmon.
-Season with black pepper.4.
-Spread this mixture on each omelet.5.
-Roll the omelets up firmly but gently.
-Chill in plastic wrap for at least 3 hours.
+Set aside to cool Repeat with the remaining eggs to make 5 more omelets.

 6. Using a sharp knife, cut the rolls into 2cm slices.